THE TANK CITY

 The Wednesday market place is situated just outside the city wall, in the close vicinity of Chakri Darwaza and high school.
 Every Wednesday people from the surrounding villages bring their cattles, cow, buffalo, goat, sheep and almost everything they want to sell.
 This is a gathering and meeting place for the farmer community of the surrounding villages.
 They not only sell their goods and livestock here but also exchange views about their future plans for cultivation.
 End of the day they do their shopping in the main bazaar not forgetting to take the nice sweets back home!
 GON TO TAKK!!

-The municipal committee park called company bagh was probably built during British raj, is situated outside the old city walls in the present day Adda bazaar.
+THE COMPANY BAGHThe municipal committee park called company bagh was probably built during British raj, is situated outside the old city walls in the present day Adda bazaar.
 This used to be a rather greener place reasonably maintained with playgrounds and a library.
 The offices of town committee are situated here.
 Unfortunately, the influx of migration from the surrounding villages and overpopulation has pushed everything in to the backyard.
 The company bagh is now surrounded by ugly looking buildings and shops, hardly recognizable.

 THE HIGH SCHOOL